 Step 4 Leave the classroom – Blue sheet

 The child is sent to another classroom.
-The classteacher will discuss the rules that the child has broken and how they think that they can improve their behaviour.
-The child misses one whole session and the remainder of the session during which he/she was asked to leave.
-The class teacher is responsible for informing the child‟s parent.
-The child will miss an hour of their time including a breaktime and lunchtime at this stage, completing additional classwork in a designated space
+The class teacher will discuss the rules that the child has broken and how they think that they can improve their behaviour.
+The child will miss the remainder of the session during which he/she was asked to leave.
+The class teacher is responsible for informing the child’s parent.
+The child will then miss two break times and two lunchtimes at this stage, completing additional work in a designated space.

 Accumulating Step 3 and 4 consequences

-If a child receives 3 blue sheets in a term the child will be internally excluded for a full day and will complete a whole day in a different area of the school.
+If a child receives three blue sheets in a term the child will be internally excluded for a full day and will complete a whole day in a different area of the school.
 Parents/carers will be asked to attend a meeting with the Deputy Head teacher and the child’s class teacher.
-Children will be given further solutions focused exercises in school to complete as well as discussing their behaviour with the Deputy Head teacher.
+Children will be given further solutions focused exercises in school to complete as well as discussing their behaviour with a member of Senior Staff.
 At this stage a shared agreed plan will be made which could result in the child being referred to the school councillor or outside agencies.

-If a child receives more than 3 red sheets in a week parents/carers will be notified.
+If a child receives more than three red sheets in a week parents/carers will be notified.

 If a child receives a substantial amount of red sheets over a term, parents/carers will be asked to discuss their child’s behaviour with the class teacher and /or a member of the inclusion team.